 Best MTB smart trainers

 It comes in the box with axle adaptors for 142x12 and 148x12 Boost hub spacing, though you'll need to buy an XD driver or an HG-compatible cassette.
-Tacx says the power measurement is within one percent without the need for calibration, and the trainer can also provide advanced power metrics such as left/right power balance.
-Plus it folds up so if your pain cave doubles as a spare bedroom, the Neo 2T can be easily tucked away in the closet.
+Tacx says the power measurement is within 1 percent without the need for calibration, and the trainer can also provide advanced power metrics such as left/right power balance.
+Plus it folds up so if your pain cave doubles as a spare bedroom, the Neo 2T can easily be tucked away in the closet.

 If the Tacx Neo 2T is out of your price range, then the Flux 2 is a smart trainer with a lot of the same features at a cheaper price.

 This trainer isn't foldable, making it harder to store when summer comes back around, though it does have a smaller base footprint when set up.
 It's compatible with standard axle sizes, and you get one month of Tacx Premium software for free with your purchase.

 If you're looking for something a bit more budget-minded than the Direto, then Elite's Suito may suit you.